marzukia/blog/content/posts/ppgrid-fast-continentscale-raster-interpolation/index.md

 My big focus with <em>ppgrid</em> to date has been on getting visually aesthetic and mostly correct rasters that can be generated quickly; this goal, I believe, I've largely achieved.
 In terms of future work, the key things I'll look to be doing will largely anchor around spatial correctness and statistical soundness.
 This is specifically if I need to use the rasters beyond visualisation, such as actually trying to interpolate points where the value is an estimate.
 As such, my key areas of focus will be:

 1. A proper comparison and analysis between exact IDW and other interpolation methods across different spatial fields, covering both visual quality and actual predictive performance.
-The biggest blocker is that I am yet to find a computationally acceptable method of generating rasters with a lot of points; that means that any analysis would be smaller in scale, which is obviously less desirable.
+The biggest blocker is that I am yet to find a computationally acceptable method of generating rasters with a lot of points; that means any analysis would be smaller in scale.
 2. I also want to look at how I can further tune performance, as some processing steps feel like they could have room for improvement.
 This is a gut feel as opposed to something I've assessed.
 3. Dogfooding <em>ppgrid</em> with global extents and awkward coordinate systems, as my focus has largely been at a country scale and the quirks of global-scale datasets haven't really been addressed.